CuriousIbrahim/bit-url/README.md

 # BitUrl

-BitUrl is a url shortner web application similar to web application such as bit.ly and tinurul.
+BitUrl is a url shortner web application similar to bit.ly and tinurul.

 # Table of Contents